TaskPort for Jira — Documentation

 Security & Privacy

-- Only the minimum needed Notion fields and page content are processed to create issues.
+- Only the minimum needed Notion fields and page content are processed to create issues selected by the user.

-- Stored data is limited to configuration, templates, run history, and audit logs; no Notion page bodies are persisted for bulk runs.
+- Stored data is limited to configuration, templates, filter presets, run history, audit logs, encrypted Notion tokens, duplicate-tracking metadata, and short-lived Core resolution cache rows; Notion page bodies are not persisted to the shared Core cache.

 FAQ